Beyonce, Streisand to headline Harvey relief telethon

 The event will be telecast live at 8 p.m.
 Eastern on Sept.
-12, and on tape delay at 8 p.m. on the West Coast.
-It is being organized by Houston rap artist Bun B and Scooter Braun, founder of SB Projects.
-The show will also be streamed live on Facebook, YouTube and Twitter.
+12, and on tape delay at 8 p.m. on the West Coast, and streamed live on Facebook, YouTube and Twitter.
+Houston rap artist Bun B and Scooter Braun, a Hollywood talent manager and founder of SB Projects, are the organizers.

+Bun B, a Houston native and lecturer at Rice University, said he was trying to organize a local event through his contacts and recognized that Harvey was a broader tragedy.

+“One morning it just hit me — this is a national disaster,” he said.
+“It’s personal for me because it’s home to me, it’s in my city, but it’s a national disaster.”

-George Clooney, Jamie Foxx, Matthew McConaughey, Dennis Quaid, Julia Roberts, Jamie Foxx, Ryan Seacrest, Michael Strahan, Kelly Rowland, George Strait, Reese Witherspoon and others will also participate with taped or live messages.
+George Clooney, Drake, Matthew McConaughey, Dennis Quaid, Julia Roberts, Jamie Foxx, Ryan Seacrest, Michael Strahan, Kelly Rowland, George Strait, Reese Witherspoon and others will also participate with taped or live messages or staffing phone banks.
 Journalists Matt Lauer and Norah O’Donnell will also participate.
 More celebrities are expected.

-It will benefit several organizations, including United Way of Greater Houston, Habitat for Humanity, Save the Children, Direct Relief, Feeding Texas and The Mayor’s Fund for Hurricane Harvey Relief.
+Several organizations will benefit, including United Way of Greater Houston, Habitat for Humanity, Save the Children, Direct Relief, Feeding Texas and The Mayor’s Fund for Hurricane Harvey Relief.

-Other entertainment figures have already stepped up to help flood victims.
-The ABC networks held a “day of giving” last week, and singers Paul Simon and Edie Brickell pledged $1 million.
+Other entertainment figures have already stepped up to help flood victims in the past week.
+The ABC networks held a “day of giving” that has raised more than $15 million, and singers Paul Simon and Edie Brickell pledged $1 million.

+While the telethon will be helping Harvey’s victims, “by Tuesday we might be helping more than them,” Braun said, a reference to powerful Hurricane Irma in the Atlantic Ocean, which may threaten Florida and the southern U.S. this weekend.

 The telethon will air from Los Angeles, but there will be stages in New York and Nashville, Tennessee.
 A performance from George Strait’s San Antonio benefit concert for Harvey will also be shown.